scala/actors-migration/src/jekyll/actor-migration-guide.md

 Public methods that are not mentioned here are declared public for purposes of the actors DSL.
 They can be used only inside the actor definition so their migration is not relevant in this step.

-### Step 3 - `Actor`s become `StashingActor`s
+### Step 3 - `Actor`s become `ActWithStash`s

 At this point all actors inherit the `Actor` trait, we instantiate actors through special factory methods, and all actors are accessed through the `ActorRef` interface.
-Now we need to change all actors to the `StashingActor` class from the AMK.
+Now we need to change all actors to the `ActWithStash` class from the AMK.
 This class behaves exactly the same like Scala `Actor` but, additionally, provides methods that correspond to methods in Akka's `Actor` trait.
 This allows easy, step by step, migration to the Akka behavior.

-To change user base to the new type of actor all actors should extend the `StashingActor` instead of the `Actor`.
+To change user base to the new type of actor all actors should extend the `ActWithStash` instead of the `Actor`.
 Apply the following rule:

-    class MyActor extends Actor -> class MyActor extends StashingActor
+    class MyActor extends Actor -> class MyActor extends ActWithStash

 After this change code will not compile.
-The `StashingActor` trait does not support `receive`/`receiveWithin` methods.
+The `ActWithStash` trait does not support `receive`/`receiveWithin` methods.
 These methods need to be replaced with usage of `react`/`reactWithin`.
 We present the transformation for two simplest scenarios: series of receives, and receive within a loop.
 For other scenarions users should devise a translation based on these two.